 Read: PostgreSQL TO_CHAR function

-In Postgresql, to truncate hour using date_trunc function, pass the first argument as an hour to date_trunc function.
+In PostgreSQL, to truncate hours using the date_trunc function, pass the first argument as an hour to the date_trunc function.

 Use the below command: